idaholab/moose/docs/content/utilities/moose_docs/website.md

 The primary motivation behind the [MOOSE documentation system](utilities/moose_docs/index.md) was to create a customizable, maintainable web-site for the MOOSE framework and modules.
-However, it was important to the the MOOSE developers that this system be available to application developers as well to enable for MOOSE-based applications to be well-documented using a common syntax.
+However, it was important to the the MOOSE developers that this system be available to application developers as well to enable MOOSE-based applications to be well-documented using a common syntax.

 The first step for creating a web-site is to document your code, which is detailed here:
 [Documenting Code](utilities/moose_docs/code.md).
 Once this is complete then you should continue with the steps listed below.